wovo/torsor/readme.md

 - find a torsor picture

-- test with pandoc on windows

-- add non-compiling tests using the "detection idiom"
+- add non-compiling tests using the "detection idiom" or concepts

-- create wtest or similar